leliovictor/projeto13-mywallet-back/README.md

 # MyWallet API

-API for MyWallet, an easy and simple way to manage your financial transactions.
+This API helps you to organize your financial transactions.
+This project use MongoDB as database to save/remove/edit any financial transaction that you want to store.

 ## Technologies